chocolatey/docs/input/en-us/troubleshooting.md

 If you determine it is CloudFlare blocking your IP (which is the issue 98% of the time), we may be able to get you whitelisted for Chocolatey:

 * Go to https://chocolatey.org/contact (NOTE: If you are completely blocked from accessing the site, contact us through [Gitter](https://gitter.im/chocolatey/choco) instead)
-* Select ***Blocked IP Address*** in "Send message to" drop down (this is important to get it routed to the right folks)
+* Select **Blocked IP Address** in "Send message to" drop down (this is important to get it routed to the right folks)
-* **IMPORTANT**: Let us know what's going on along with your IP address so we can talk about whitelisting options and get you moving forward.
+* :exclamation: **IMPORTANT**: Let us know what's going on along with your IP address so we can talk about whitelisting options and get you moving forward.
 * Oh, and be sure to run some antivirus scans and remove any found malware (and maybe find a better antivirus scanner).

 Once this has been completed, you should have access to install Chocolatey and/or packages from the community repository.